aliyun/alibabacloud-oss-cpp-sdk-v2/README.md

 ## Thread Safety

-The `OSSClient` instance is thread-safe and can be shared across multiple threads.
+Both `OSSClient` and `OSSAsyncClient` instances are thread-safe and can be shared across multiple threads.
 However, request and result objects are not thread-safe and should not be shared between threads.

+## Complete Examples

+More examples can be found in the [`samples`](samples/INDEX.md) directory, including sync/async API usage, paginators, and scenario samples (progress callback, transport customization, retry strategies, request cancellation, credential providers, etc.).

 ## License